Let’s talk about perfectionism…

 I’ve had a love/hate relationship with perfectionism my entire life.
 I love and hate it in equal measure.

 Nothing.
-No one would probably notice, and if they did they’d likely not care.
-Yet even though I know this, and coach other people around this, I just couldn’t commit to writing anything until everything was ready (subtext perfect)!
+No one would probably notice; if they did, they’d likely not care.
+Yet even though I know this and coach other people around this, I couldn’t commit to writing anything until everything was ready (subtext perfect)!

 I’m pretty sure you don’t need a dictionary definition here.
-It’s simple enough, to me, nothing can be considered finished or done if it’s not entirely perfect.
-And if you’re anything like me the definition of perfect is also beyond achievable.
-Thus setting ourselves up for failure and disappointment.
+It’s simple enough to me: nothing can be considered finished or done if it’s not entirely perfect.
+And if you’re anything like me, the definition of perfect is beyond achievable.
+Thus, we set ourselves up for failure and disappointment.

 It can mean we’re highly critical, set unrealistic standards, focus only on results, procrastinate and struggle with low self-esteem, which is hardly surprising given the other things on that list!

 So many people struggle with it, all in different ways.
-For some, it’s based around one thing that always has to be perfect, say Christmas.
+For some, it’s based on one thing that always has to be perfect: Christmas.
 For others, it only appears in professional settings and for others, it is in everything they do (🙋🏼♀️)!

 Mine goes back to a throw-away comment by a family member – You won’t even be good enough to get a job at the local supermarket.
 Ouch.

-I was about 10 and being a visual person with a photographic memory (great for finding your lost keys, not so great when trying to forget unkind memories) can remember the scene like it was yesterday.
+I was about ten, and being a visual person with a photographic memory (great for finding your lost keys, not so great when trying to forget unkind memories), I can remember the scene like it was yesterday.

 I say this was a throw-away comment, as even though it was intended to hurt, I’m not sure the person knew the lasting impact this comment would have.